niki4etoo/niki4etoo/README.md

 ### Hi there 👋

-🔭 I’m currently working on different fiverr projects
+🔭 I’m currently working on animation creativity

-🌱 I’m currently learning GSAP, nodejs and Jest framework
+🌱 I’m currently learning React, Jest and GSAP.

 👯 I’m looking to collaborate on web app projects